liliarql/GoogleStore-DashBoard/README.md

 ### 🧭 **Dashboard Overview**
 The **"Google Store by Lilia – Ecommerce Google Merch"** dashboard in **Looker Studio** offers a comprehensive view of the ecommerce performance of the Google Merch Shop, based on data from **Google Analytics 4 (GA4)**.
 It focuses on tracking sessions, purchases, user behavior, revenue, and conversion efficiency across various dimensions like channels, devices, locations, and landing pages.

+📌 This dashboard enables quick performance monitoring, highlights top-performing channels and pages, and identifies opportunities to improve the ecommerce funnel.

 ---

 ### 🧱 **Structure**